Q: What is the Resource Center?

 A: Please provide your full name and contact information, including your affiliation and purpose of your request.
 If you are looking for withdrawn guidelines, please read and follow that question below.
-We will usually e-mail you copies of relevant, separately issued documents and relevant pages or ordering information for any relevant College book publications (e.g. GUIDELINES FOR PERINATAL CARE).
+We will usually e-mail you copies of relevant separately issued documents, and pages or ordering information for any College book publications (e.g. GUIDELINES FOR PERINATAL CARE).
 Sometimes we will respond by mail.
 We can only fax to health care providers in medical emergencies.

 Q: How do I obtain samples of College publications?

 A: Resource Center staff are happy to send you a single copy of up to 10 current titles from the patient education pamphlet series as well as current order forms and indices, upon request.
 We also provide samples of current ACOG "superbills," women's health record, obstetric history form, antepartum forms, and postpartum forms.
 College members can access the full text of College documents in the members' section of the College Web site.

 A: The current College catalog is available on the College Bookstore's website (sales.acog.org).
 You can place orders online or by phone through the College Bookstore website, or request that a copy of the catalog be mailed to you.

 Q: How do I obtain withdrawn publications?